ggandor/lightspeed.nvim/README.md

 ## 👀 Coming sooner or later

-- Provided that auto-jumping to the first target is turned off, we could frequently use the the on-screen character that follows the pair instead of a label.
+- Provided that auto-jumping to the first target is turned off, we could frequently use the on-screen character that follows the pair instead of a label.
 Even if that turns out to be a bit harder to type than the assigned label would have been, _zero_ surprise - when the characters are already loaded into your brain even before you start typing - cannot be beaten.
 This